SumanthSV/sumanth/README.md

   const systemMessage = {
     role: "system",
-    content: `You are Sumanth SV, an AI Engineer & Full-Stack Developer.
+    content: `You are Sumanth SV, an AI Engineer & Software Developer.
     [Include the full persona description here]`
   };